FluentLenium/FluentLenium/README.md

 ### Hook Annotations

-Hooks can also be mapped to an annotation, like ```@Wait``` for the ```WaitHook``` class.
+Hooks can also be mapped to annotation, like ```@Wait``` for the ```WaitHook``` class.

-You can a place hook annotation on an injected Field, a Fluent Test class or a Page.
+You can place a hook annotation on injected Field, Fluent Test class or Page.

-The hook will be effective for a field if annotation is present on the field, all fields from a Fluent Test class if it's present on a Fluent Test class, and all fields from a Page if it's present on a Page.
+The hook will be effective for a field if annotation is present on it.
+All fields from a Fluent Test class if it's present on a Fluent Test class and all fields from a Page if it's present on a Page.

-Aso, page build through Injection recursively inherits hooks from parent pages and fluent test.
+Page build through Injection recursively inherits hooks from parent pages and fluent test.

-If you need to disable all inherited hooks in a Page or Field, you should use ```@NoHook``` annotation, or call ```noHook()``` function on the element;
+If you need to disable all inherited hooks in particular Page or Field, you should use ```@NoHook``` annotation, or call ```noHook()``` function on the element;

 It's also possible to use the generic ```@Hook``` annotation to enable a hook class.